2giosangmitom/nixos-config/README.md

 sudo nixos-rebuild switch
 ```

-## 🧞 Commands
+## Essential NixOS Commands

-All commands you can run from the root directory, from a terminal:
+This table summarizes some helpful NixOS commands you can run from the root directory of your terminal:

 | Command        | Description                                                                                                                                |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |